susankasiva/Go-Skills-Boot-Camp/README.md

-# Go-Skills-Boot-Camp
+# Go-Skills-Boot-Camp (2024)
-The beginning of my solution's architect path.
+The beginning of my solution's architectural path.
+Implementing a three-tier architecture application on AWS using Terraform.